xormor2/BYTEBEAT/putchar-beats/README.md

 I honestly don't have a clue.
 Googling for "bytebeats windows" gives a whole bunch of results so maybe not all hope is lost, meanwhile check the demo.

 Check out the demo directory for a WAV demo of a tune.

+### Technical babbling

+"/dev/dsp expects 8-bit unsigned mono audio at a sample rate of 8000 Hz."
+That's a good starting point.
+Some modulation could be achieved by playing the PCM signal at varying speed.